Managing your digital identity

 Maintain a balance between self-promotion and dialogue with others.
 If you think of Twitter as a telephone and not a megaphone, and make sure that you’re engaging in conversation with others as well as shouting about yourself and your achievements, you won’t go far wrong!

-For more help and information about using Twitter and managing your digital identity, please refer to the employability skills guide on the library website.
+For more help and information about using Twitter and managing your digital identity, please refer to the employability skills guide on the Library website.

 Digital footprints